Overview of Home Assistant capabilities

 Problem: Entities appear but show unavailable.

 Fix: Check device power and network.
 For Zigbee, check coordinator range and interference.
-Re-pair if necessary.
+Re-pair if needed.

 Problem: Multiple duplicate entities.

-Fix: Clean up unused entities, and migrate names.
+Fix: Remove unused entities and migrate names.
 Use the entity registry to remove duplicates safely.

 Automation failures